Climate change in New Zealand: Kyoto Protocol First commitment period 2008–2012

-Due to its status as a developed nation, New Zealand had a target to ensure that 'aggregate anthropogenic carbon dioxide equivalent emissions of the greenhouse gases listed in Annex A do not exceed' 100% of 1990 gross emissions (the baseline).
+Due to its status as a developed nation, New Zealand had a target to ensure that emissions of net greenhouse gases between 2008 and 2012 do not exceed 1990 gross emissions (the baseline).
 The Ministry for Foreign Affairs and Trade (MFAT) believed New Zealand would actually be able to increase emissions and still comply with the Kyoto Protocol as long as more Removal Units were obtained from forest carbon sinks between 2008 and 2012.
-The chart (right) shows that New Zealand did emit more than 100% of greenhouse gasses (at the 1990 level) during this period.